Ashish-Sukhani/sx-abbott-Ashish-Sukhani-Mobile-Automation/README.md

  7. Launch the project in PyCharm IDE.
  8. Run the program.

-To Run the the code using POM structure:
+To run the code using POM structure:
  1. Install node.js and npm
  2. In CMD, run the commands, ’pip install appium’ & ‘pip install Appium-Python-Client’ to install the prerequisites.
  3. Clone the repository to your local drive.